MTPeyton/MTPeyton.github.io/content/posts/dreaming_up_my_ideal_libre_computer_phone.md

 +++
-title = 'The Computer I Want'
+title = 'Dreaming Up My Ideal Libre Computer+Phone' date = 2024-03-03T22:41:01-08:00
-date = 2024-03-03T22:41:01-08:00
+date_modified = 2024-03-24T22:41:01-08:00
-date_modified = 2024-03-03T22:41:01-08:00
+aliases = ['/posts/the_computer_i_want']
 +++

 I have a very clear idea of what my "ideal" computer would be.
-It would incorporate all of the best aspects of the different computers I already use today, into a single machine.
+It would incorporate all of the best aspects of the different computers (including smartphones!)
+I already use today, into a single machine.

 ## The What